zio/zio/docs/howto/test_effects.md

 **Example 1**

 Thanks to the call to `TestClock.adjust(1.minute)` the `ZIO.sleep(1.minute)` effect will return immediately, incrementing the fiber time by one minute.
-We then return the updated fiber time ith `currentTime`.
+We then return the updated fiber time with `currentTime`.

 ```scala mdoc
 import java.util.concurrent.TimeUnit